A reflection of 2020

 Have any opportunities presented themselves?

 I think that the recognition of how new technology can provide part of the solution has been a game-changer.

 The senior leaders that we are working with ‘get’ the importance of having high-quality educational programmes like Reading Plus that are ‘plug and play’ and deliver something that traditional teaching practices simply cannot.
 The value of this is immense, especially whilst teachers are still coming to grips with the massive challenges that look to be fundamentally changing accepted educational practices.

 It feels like we have been moved forward.

 I truly believe that education will come out of this stronger.
 Hopefully, Government policy will drive catch-up, and schools will be able to provide all children with new opportunities for innovative learning.

-Reading Solutions UK will be starting 2021 with our ‘Great Northern Online Reading Conference’ in March to disseminate best practice and to lead the way forward.
+Reading Solutions UK will be starting 2021 with our ‘Great North Online Reading Conference’ in March to disseminate best practices and to lead the way forward.
 There will still be a lot of challenges to work through but there are also opportunities to make real change for the better.

 Make an enquiry

 Whether you need customer support, want us to call you back,

 want to book a demo, or request a pilot for your school - we're here to help.